syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 ## Nested Table

 You can create a nested table by adding a new table into a cell.
-The following code snippet illustrates how to add a table into a cell.
+The following code example illustrates how to add a table into a cell.

 {% highlight c# %}
 [C#]